-- (A) Non-Store Front Retailer License Owners and Operators are required to verify the age and the necessary documentation of each customer.
-They must ensure that medical customers are at least eighteen (18) years of age and verify that the customer has a valid doctor's recommendation.
+(A) Non-Store Front Retailer License Owners and Operators are required to verify the age and the necessary documentation of each customer.
+They must ensure that medical customers are at least eighteen (18) years of age and verify that the customer has a valid doctor's recommendation and/or Health and Safety Code Section 11362.71 identification card (Medical Marijuana Card).
 Doctor recommendations are not to be obtained or provided at the retail location.
 In the case of adult-use customers, they must verify that the customer is at least twenty-one (21) years of age.
-Sales shall only be made to persons matching this criteria. - (B) All Store Front Retailers, Non-Store Front Retailers (delivery) and Microbusinesses which conduct deliveries into or within the City of Madera shall be required to obtain a permit from the City of Madera in order to conduct retail sales regardless, if they are located in the City or another local jurisdiction. - (C) Operating hours of the Non-Store Front Retailer License or out of town retail delivery services shall be limited to the hours of 9:00 a.m. through 9:00 p.m., seven days a week.
+Sales shall only be made to persons matching this criteria.

+- (B) All Store Front Retailers, Non-Store Front Retailers (delivery) and Microbusinesses which conduct deliveries into or within the City of Madera shall be required to obtain a permit from the City of Madera in order to conduct retail sales regardless, if they are located in the City or another local jurisdiction. - (C) Operating hours of the Non-Store Front Retailer License or out of town retail delivery services shall be limited to the hours of 9:00 a.m. through 9:00 p.m., seven days a week.